 The importance of connecting with a cancer community

-Being able to connect out with people, we just got in a little bit more engaged, and I ventured out into Lungevity and the GO2 Foundation and connected with those folks to be able to give back and do phone buddies for people who were just newly diagnosed.
+Being able to connect out with people, we just got in a little bit more engaged.
+I ventured out into Lungevity and the GO2 Foundation and connected with those folks to be able to give back and do phone buddies for people who were just newly diagnosed.

 The lung cancer community breaks up into different biomarker groups around whatever the type of lung cancer that you have, mainly because we have different treatments that work for different people.

-Within the particular lung cancer groups, there’s EGFR, ALK, ROS1, so it’s different groups.
-I wanted to find my group but I didn’t know what my biomarker was.
+Within the particular lung cancer groups, there’s EGFR, ALK, ROS1.
+It’s different groups.
+I wanted to find my group, but I didn’t know what my biomarker was.
 I didn’t know what was causing it.

 I kept asking my doctor.
 My doctor didn’t give me the information that I needed so that I could understand.
 Finally, when I went out for a second opinion, I said to the doctor, “What is my biomarker?”

-The doctor said, “You have a KRAS and you have a certain subtype of a KRAS.”
-Now, I was shocked but I had something and immediately went home looking for the KRAS people to be able to connect who have this particular type of mutation.
+The doctor said, “You have a KRAS, and you have a certain subtype of a KRAS.”
+I was shocked, but I had something and immediately went home, looking for the KRAS people to be able to connect who have this particular type of mutation.